Heretic-oVirt/docs/Overview-eng.md

 In fact, we aim at use cases not only inside full-blown settings; in other terms, we do not assume to be deployed inside a fully formed enterpise framework with already present basic facilities, consequently we added to our solution all the functionalities which allow a "from scratch" approach for the enterprise network environment: what we listed above in our sample setups is all that is needed, nothing more is "hidden/assumed" (except for an Internet connection).

-At the end of the Kickstart-automated installations of teh support PC/VD and of the servers, we use gDeploy and Ansible to automatically orchestrate all the further configurations which will set up the storage, virtualization, networking and all the specific virtual machines offering other services to the enterprise network.
+At the end of the Kickstart-automated installations of the support PC/VD and of the servers, we use gDeploy and Ansible to automatically orchestrate all the further configurations which will set up the storage, virtualization, networking and all the specific virtual machines offering other services to the enterprise network.

 ##  The actual procedure

-Passiamo ad illustrare il procedimento concreto.
+We now detail the actual procedure.

-####  Il PC/VD di supporto
+####  The support PC/VD

-Si parte dal collegare il PC/VD di supporto:
+Start from connecting the suppport PC/VD:

-* su di una porta di rete (tipicamente quella "principale", incorporata nella macchina, ma ne dovrà essere comunque individuato il nome Linux, ad esempio tramite un avvio preventivo da un DVD Live o dal DVD di installazione medesimo in modalità rescue; supporremo nel seguito che tale nome sia eno1) il PC/VD deve essere collegato ad Internet (ad esempio passando da un router / access point)
+* on one network port (usually the "main", embedded one) the PC/VD must be connected to the Internet (eg by means of a router / access point)
-* sulle altre porte di rete il PC/VD deve essere collegato agli switch presenti
+* on the other network ports the PC/VD must be connected to the available network switches

-##### Le reti
+##### The networks

-In particolare sugli switch dovranno essere realizzate **da una a quattro reti separate** (ovverosia isolate tra di loro e da tutto il resto, Internet incluso, o perché realizzate su più&nbsp;switch&nbsp;semplici distinti e non collegati o perché realizzate tramite VLAN su switch più sofisticati):
+The network switches must create **from one to four distinct networks** (ie isolated from each other and from the rest of the network environment, Internet included, either by being realized on simple unconnected distinct switches or by being realized as different VLANs on more capable switches):

-1. Se il PC/VD avrà una sola porta di rete aggiuntiva (oltre a quella connessa ad Internet), questa dovrà essere connessa ad una rete separata: quella di **gestione** (ospiterà le comunicazioni tra i server fisici, nel loro ruolo di nodi oVirt, e l'Engine oVirt).
+1. If the PC/VD has only one further network port (beyond the one connected to the Internet), this must be connected to a separate network: the **management** one (this network will allow the communication between the servers, as oVirt nodes, and the oVirt Engine).
-2. Se il PC/VD avrà anche un'altra porta di rete aggiuntiva (come era durante la nostra presentazione), questa dovrà essere connessa ad una ulteriore rete separata: quella di **Gluster** (ospiterà le comunicazioni di sincronizzazione tra i server fisici nel loro ruolo di nodi Gluster).
+2. If the PC/VD has one additional further network port (like on our aforementioned example setups), this must be connected to a further separate network: the **Gluster** network (this network will allow the synchronization communications between the servers, as Gluster nodes).
-3. Se il PC/VD avrà anche un'ulteriore porta di rete aggiuntiva, questa dovrà essere connessa ad una ulteriore rete separata: quella di **produzione** (per intenderci: quella cui sono connesse le postazioni client degli utenti ed eventuali altri server/apparati presenti, quindi quella su cui si "affacceranno" le virtual machine realizzate ed i servizi di file sharing offerti tramite Samba/Gluster-NFS dai server fisici).
+3. If the PC/VD has another one additional further network port, this must be connected to another further separate network: the **production** network (ie the network to which also users' client PCs and any other pre-existing server/appliance are connected and consequently also the network to which our future virtual machines and Samba/Gluster-NFS file sharing services will "accede").
-4. Se infine il PC/VD avrà anche un'ultima porta di rete aggiuntiva, questa dovrà essere connessa ad una ultima rete separata: quella di **isolamento**&nbsp;(quella tramite la quale la rete di produzione può essere isolata da Internet e/o da altre reti).
+4. Finally, if the PC/VD has one additional further network port, this must be connected to a further separate network: the **isolation** network (this network allows to separate the production network from the Internet and/or from other networks).

-Nella successiva fase di installazione, il Kickstart riconoscerà le porte di rete arbitrariamente collegate e le assegnerà alle varie reti nell'ordine sopra indicato (con appositi parametri, dall'indirizzamento IP alla MTU, controllabili tramite opzioni da commandline del kernel o inserite in appositi file di configurazione).
+During the subsequent installation phase, the Kickstart will recognize network ports actually connected and will assign to the logical networks following the order listed above (further control on those networks, from IP addressing to MTU, can be exercised by means of kernel commandline parameters or by custom configuration files).

-Ovviamente la presenza di meno di 4 reti separate disponibili farà sì che il traffico relativo alle reti mancanti venga automaticamente spostato su quelle presenti (abbiamo fatto notare che è in particolare assai "delicata" la compresenza di gestione oVirt e sincronizzazione Gluster sulla medesima rete, per questo nella nostra presentazione avevamo due reti isolate separate: in quel caso automaticamente la seconda rete rimane ad esclusivo uso di Gluster e la prima rete assorbe tutte le altre funzioni).
+Obviously, if less than 4 separate networks are available, then the communications related to the missing separate networks will conflate on the actually present ones (we must stress the fact that it is mostly "difficult" the coexistence of oVirt management and Gluster synchronization traffic on the same network, and this is why we always have at least two separate networks in our setups: in this case the second network gets automatically relegated to the exclusive use of Gluster synchronization while the other network takes hold of all other functions).

-##### La resistenza ai guasti
+##### Fault tolerance

 Poche parole relative alla resistenza ai guasti ("fault tolerance"): perché una soluzione sia resistente ai guasti (e si intende sempre al più un singolo guasto qualsiasi alla volta) le componenti base devono essere ridondate; abbiamo almeno 3 server (3 e non 2 per avere sempre una maggioranza qualificata, ovvero un "quorum") per l'infrastruttura, ma ovviamente la presenza di switch singoli (ad esempio un solo switch per ogni rete isolata o un solo switch dotato di VLAN per ospitare tutte le reti isolate) presenterebbe un singolo punto debole (SPOF:&nbsp;"single point of failure") sufficiente ad inficiare la resistenza ai guasti; nei nostri setup dimostrativi per semplicità non lo abbiamo sempre dimostrato, ma gli switch dovrebbero sempre essere doppi in cascata (2 switch in cascata per ogni rete isolata o 2 switch in cascata dotati di VLAN per ospitare tutte le reti isolate) e le porte di rete connesse da ogni server verso ogni rete separata sempre almeno doppie.

-##### L'installazione
+##### The installation

 Una volta avviata (ad esempio da un normale DVD CentOS7) l'installazione del PC/VD di supporto (anche questa gestita da un apposito Kickstart dedicato), dopo aver opzionalmente specificato sulla riga di comando del kernel (oltre alla collocazione del suddetto Kickstart, ad esempio con inst.ks=https://dangerous.ovirt.life/hvp-repos/el7/ks/heresiarch.ks ) eventuali parametri custom (tutti con prefisso hvp_ ; l'elenco completo con spiegazione e relativi valori di default è fornito nei commenti in cima ad ogni Kickstart), si attende il riavvio automatico per ritrovarsi davanti al classico login grafico GNOME3 di CentOS7 (anche username e password per accedere sono personalizzabili ed i default sono documentati nei commenti interni ai Kickstart).